steadylearner/chatgpt/blogs/How to use ChatGPT with Go.md

 ## Conclusion

-You have learned how to create simple CLIs for text and image using TypeScript and [openai-go].
+You have learned how to create simple CLIs for text and image using Go and [openai-go].

 You can extend these examples to create more complex applications.